tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ## Conclusion

-Being introduced to loops and conditions has now completed your formation of the basic underpinnings of programming.
+Being introduced to loops and conditions has now completed our formation of the basic underpinnings of programming.
 With this information, we will now be able to look at smaller programs and make sense of what is going on.
 Having several conditions within a piece of code can make analyzing it take much longer, and possibly increase the difficulty of the code.
 If